Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Abstract

 \section{Abstract}

-We consider a problem of finding an SSD-minimal quantile function subject to the mixture of multiple first-order stochastic dominance (FSD) and second-order stochastic dominance (SSD) constraints.
-The solution is explicitly worked out and has a closed relation to the Skorokhod problem.
-We then apply this result to solve an expenditure minimization problem with the mixture of an FSD constraint and an SSD constraint in financial economics.
+We consider a problem of finding an SSD (second-order stochastic dominance)-minimal quantile function subject to the mixture of FSD (first-order stochastic dominance) and SSD constraints.
+The SSD-minimal solution is explicitly worked out and has a close relation to the Skorokhod problem.
+This result is then applied to explicitly solve a risk minimizing problem in financial economics.